codenerds-org/velluci/README.md

 # Known issues

 - shopping cart isn't fully hidden.
 Only opacity is set to 0 to simulate hiding it - this is because of animation tha't won't appear if the shopping cart would be set to hidden
+- config.json is for client side only, so it's not secure.
+The problem with .env.local is that it's not loading correctly while using 'use client'.
+I'm still looking for a solution to this problem.
+For now there will be two config files, one for client and one for server.

 # References